HonduranCoder/Co.Lab/README.md

-The HTML is in the Views Folder in index.ejs.
+The HTML is in the Views Folder in index.ejs. index.ejs : respond with something the user can see and interact with.
+Regular HTML is hardcoded, you can't pass value into it.
+Use ejs to dynamically generate HTML that we respond to the user with.

 The CSS and Frontend JS is in the Public Folder.